-We have filed lawsuits against Bradbury, La Habra Heights, Laguna Hills, Manhattan Beach, South Pasadena, and Vernon for failing to meet state housing planning obligations.
+We have filed lawsuits against nine Southern California cities for failing to meet state housing planning obligations.

 RHNA and Housing Element Law

-We have filed lawsuits against six Southern California cities for violating state laws that require cities to plan for the development of housing.
-The cities are Bradbury, La Habra Heights, Laguna Hills, Manhattan Beach, South Pasadena and Vernon.
+We have filed lawsuits against nine Southern California cities for violating state laws that require cities to plan for the development of housing.

 The litigation aims to enforce the requirements of California’s RHNA (Regional Housing Needs Allocation) and housing element laws.
 Under the RHNA system, the state and local governments work together to identify regional housing needs and distribute them among a region’s cities and counties.
 Each city and county must then develop a “housing element” — a component of the city’s general plan that identifies sites available for future housing development sufficient to meet the city’s RHNA allocation.
 If the city cannot identify adequate sites, it must change its zoning to allow additional housing development.

 Housing elements in the Southern California region were due on October 15, 2021.
-Some Southern California cities embraced the process, but all six cities targeted for litigation missed the state law deadline.
+Some Southern California cities embraced the process, but all of the cities targeted for litigation missed the state law deadline.

 In prior housing element cycles, without litigation, some cities have allowed the process of developing their housing elements to drag on for years after the state law deadlines.
 For example, the City of La Habra Heights did not develop its 2013 housing element until 2020.
 Many Southern California cities have prioritized other non-urgent matters, including implementing policies to limit housing production, while putting off the housing element process.